Umm al Binni lake: Details and historical context

 Master estimates the age of the crater to be less than 5000 years old, or between 2000 and 3000 BC, due to the deposition of sediments of the Tigris-Euphrates plain as a result of the 130–150 km seaward progradation of the Persian Gulf during that time period.
 Some relate this apparent impact site to the 2350 BC Middle East Anomaly.
-A lack of writings describing this event by well-known authors like Herodotus (484–425 BC) and Nearchus (360–300 BC) or later historians implies the impact may have occurred much earlier, between 2000 and 3000 BC.
+A lack of writings describing this event by well-known authors like Herodotus (484–425 BC) and Nearchus (360–300 BC) or later historians implies any impact may have occurred much earlier, between 2000 and 3000 BC.

 Climate change and impact effects

 It has been proposed that sudden climate changes and catastrophic events around 2200 BCE (including the collapse of the Sumerian civilisation) could be linked to a comet or asteroid impact.
 Master has conjectured that the alleged Umm al Binni impact could be responsible for this catastrophe, producing the energy equivalent to thousands of Hiroshima-sized bombs.

 Using equations describing impact effects based on work from Collins et al., Shoemaker, Glasstone & Dolan and others, Hamacher determined that an impacting bolide would have produced energy in the range of 190 to 750 megatons of TNT (for an asteroid and comet impact, respectively).
 For comparison, the Tunguska event was estimated to have an explosive force of about 10-15 megatons.